 Our oncology chaplain is familiar with the unique needs of those with cancer.

 At the Cancer Center, we recognize that meeting our patients’ spiritual and religious needs is often an important part of caring for the whole person.
-The Chaplaincy Department at Mass General is committed to providing spiritual care to patients and families.
+The Spiritual Care Department at Mass General is committed to providing spiritual care to patients and families.
 Ministry is available to people of all faiths, as well as those of no religious affiliation.
 Our oncology chaplain, specializing in and familiar with the unique needs of those with cancer, is available weekdays during daytime hours.

 Chaplains sustain, support, guide and help people in their search for meaning in illness and for reconciliation in relationships.
 Chaplains offer consultation and counsel regarding spiritual, emotional and ethical matters.
 They support by listening without judging, sharing without preaching, and offering the resources of tradition, sacraments, scripture, ritual and personal presence.
 Spiritual care of patients/families is always done in collaboration with the multidisciplinary care team.

 Regular services, of both interfaith and tradition-specific forms, are offered at the Mass General Chapel.
 Other services as well as traditional and seasonal religious observances may be provided upon request.

 I am extremely grateful for the opportunity to be a member of the multi-disciplinary health-care team at the Cancer Center.
 As Oncology Chaplain, my goal is to support and nourish the spiritual resources of patients and families throughout their cancer experience.
 As a daughter and a spouse of cancer patients, I have come to appreciate the special circumstances of living with and negotiating the limitations of illness while trying to keep a sense of self.